AyelDev/Student-Management-System-API/README.md

 # Student-Management-System-API
-A simple CRUD REST API for managing student records, built with Spring Boot, JPA, and an postgresql database.
+A straightforward CRUD REST API for managing student records, developed using Spring Boot, JPA, and a PostgreSQL database.